eclipse/gef/README.md

 3. Select "Help -> Install New Software...".
 Choose to *Work with* [http://download.eclipse.org/releases/neon](http://download.eclipse.org/releases/neon), uncheck the *Group items per category* checkbox (the feature is uncategorized), and install *e(fx)clipse - IDE - PDE*.

 4. Go to *Windows -> Preferences -> Java/Installed JREs* and ensure the installed Java SE Development Kit 8 is listed (otherwise add it manually).

-5. Go to *Windows -> Preferences -> Java/Installed JREs/Execution Environments* and make sure JavaSE-1.8 is mapped to the installed Java SE Development Kit 8 (the checkbox needs to be checked, otherwise e(fx)clipse will not be able to resolve the JavaFX dependencies).
+5. Go to *Windows -> Preferences -> Java/Installed JREs/Execution Environments* and make sure JavaSE-1.8 is mapped to the installed Java SE Development Kit 8 (the checkbox needs to be checked, otherwise e(fx)clipse will not be able to resolve the JavaFX dependencies).<sup>2)</sup>

+<sub><sup>2)</sup> If your code should still be compatible to J2SE-1.7, you will have to install a Java SE Development Kit 7 instead, performing analogeous steps for this SDK and the J2SE-1.7 execution environment.
+Be aware that this is only feasible when developing against the [4.x (Neon)](https://projects.eclipse.org/projects/tools.gef/releases/4.0.0-neon) maintenance stream, as support for J2SE-1.7 has been dropped in the current [5.x (Oxygen)](https://projects.eclipse.org/projects/tools.gef/releases/5.0.0-oxygen) development stream.</sub>

 ### Set up a Target Definition containing GEF (development snapshot)
 1. Go to *File -> New -> Project...* and select to create a *General/Project*.
 Name it `gef-integration.target` or as you like, the project is to contain only a target definition.
 2. Go to *File -> New -> Other...* then choose *Plug-in Development/Target Definition* and create a new empty (*Nothing: Start with an empty target definition*) target definition file named `gef-integration.target` within the newly created project.
-3. Close the *Target Editor* that has automatically opened, open the target file with the *Text Editor* using the *Open With* context menu, then paste the following contents:
+3. Close the *Target Editor* that has automatically opened, open the target file with the *Text Editor* using the *Open With* context menu, then paste the following contents:<sup>3)</sup>

 	```
 	<?xml version="1.0" encoding="UTF-8" standalone="no"?>